 Astrium, a division of EADS, is the largest European manufacturer of rockets.
-Aware of Marc’s work with Airbus on the Qantas A380 and being uniquely placed in a burgeoning market for Space Tourism, Astrium approached Marc with the project of creating a craft that would take people on short trips into space.
+Aware of Marc’s work with Airbus on the Qantas A380 and being uniquely placed in a burgeoning market for Space Tourism, Astrium approached Marc with the project of creating a unique craft that would take people on short trips into space.

-The craft takes off like an airplane (rather than being launched from the belly of another craft or launched like a rocket); at 12 kilometers altitude, the rocket propulsion system takes over from the jet engines and then the craft shoots like a rocket towards space.
+The Spaceplane takes off like an airplane (rather than being launched from the belly of another craft or launched like a rocket); at 12 kilometers altitude, the rocket propulsion system takes over from the jet engines and then the craft shoots like a rocket towards space.
 At about 60 kilometers altitude, the rocket shuts down and the craft soars into space.
-The spaceplane continues to fly in a parabolic arc, during which time the passengers experience zero gravity.
+The Spaceplane continues to fly in a parabolic arc, during which time the passengers experience zero gravity.
 After re-entering the earth’s atmosphere and descending back down, the jet engines reboot and the craft makes a completely controlled landing at an airport about thirty minutes later.
 The entire journey takes about two hours.

-With the technical design resolved, Marc then addressed the aesthetic element of the cabin’s interior, designing the fixtures and choosing the colors, fabrics, and materials.
+With the technical design resolved, Marc then addressed the aesthetic element of the cabin’s interior, designing the fixtures and choosing the colours, fabrics, and materials.
 Windows on the ceiling and floors with grab handles allow floating passengers to navigate their way around the cabin while peering out into space.
 The colour scheme is a simple combination of grey and yellow.